Akshat2Jain/Equilix/README.md

 Equilix extension for Visual Studio Code!
 This extension enhances the editing experience by automatically equality/inequality operators from `==` to `===` and `!=` to `!==` on save.

 ## ✨ Features

 - Conversion of equality (`==`) and inequality (`!=`) operators to strict equality (`===`) and strict inequality (`!==`).
 - Real-time feedback with an on-save popup notification indicating the successful conversion.

 ## Eliminates Manual ESLint Setup:

 - With Equilix, there's no need to manually run ESLint with the --fix flag modify package.json scripts.
 Equilix seamlessly integrates into Visual Studio Code and automatically applies the necessary code transformations on save.
 This eliminates the extra steps of running ESLint separately and simplifies the development workflow.
   By using Equilix, you can avoid the hassle of configuring and running ESLint with --fix, setting up scripts in package.json, and ensuring consistent execution across different environments.
 Equilix provides a more straightforward and streamlined approach to code transformations, making the process quicker and more convenient.

+❗️ Note

+While Equilix offers a simplified alternative for specific code transformations, it's important to recognize that ESLint remains a robust tool for code linting, offering extensive rule sets, customizability, and integration with various development environments.
+Depending on your project's complexity and specific requirements, ESLint might be the preferred choice to enforce a wider range of coding standards.

 ## 📋 Requirements